imjoy-team/ImJoy/docs/docs/development.md

 ## Getting started

 There are three types of plugins available for different purposes:
- 1) `window` plugin for building rich and interactive user interface using HTML5/CSS and Javascrit;
+ 1) `window` plugin for building rich and interactive user interface using HTML5/CSS and JavaScript;
  2) `webworker` plugin for performing computational tasks using JavaScript or WebAssembly;
  3) `pyworker` plugin for performing heavy-duty computational tasks using Python and its libraries.